Sideline evaluation of concussion

 - University of North Carolina at Chapel Hill

-Concussions are common, but complex traumatic brain injuries seen in athletes of all ages and skill levels in a wide variety of athletic settings.
-Given the variability of the clinical presentation associated with concussion, it is important that team physicians and other clinicians responsible for athletes perform a systematic and comprehensive sideline evaluation of each athlete with a suspected concussion.
+Concussions are common, but complex, traumatic brain injuries seen in athletes of all ages and skill levels in a wide variety of athletic settings.
+Given the variability of the clinical presentation associated with concussion, it is important that team physicians and other clinicians responsible for the care of athletes perform a systematic and comprehensive sideline evaluation of each athlete with a suspected concussion.

 This topic reviews the risk factors, clinical presentation, sideline evaluation, and initial management of adolescent and adult athletes with a concussion.
 More detailed discussions of mild traumatic brain injury and trauma assessment are provided separately.
-(See "Concussion and mild traumatic brain injury" and "Minor head trauma in infants and children: Evaluation" and "Postconcussion syndrome" and "Initial management of trauma in adults".)
+(See "Acute mild traumatic brain injury (concussion) in adults" and "Minor head trauma in infants and children: Evaluation" and "Postconcussion syndrome" and "Initial management of trauma in adults".)

-- McCrory P, Meeuwisse W, Johnston K, et al. Consensus Statement on Concussion in Sport: the 3rd International Conference on Concussion in Sport held in Zurich, November 2008.
-Br J Sports Med 2009; 43 Suppl 1:i76.
+- McCrory P, Meeuwisse W, Dvorak J, et al. Consensus statement on concussion in sport-the 5(th) international conference on concussion in sport held in Berlin, October 2016.
+Br J Sports Med 2017.

 - Guskiewicz KM, McCrea M, Marshall SW, et al. Cumulative effects associated with recurrent concussion in collegiate football players: the NCAA Concussion Study.
 JAMA 2003; 290:2549.